Transportation

 How are we doing?

-The number of fatalities from traffic accidents in Colorado Springs in 2019 was 66, which corresponds to 8.8 fatalities per 100,000 residents.
-In 2020, even with fewer miles driven, the number of fatalities in Colorado Springs increased to 90, or 11.9 per 100,000 residents.
-That was close to the national average of 11.8.
-Among peer communities, Colorado Springs ranked 4th of 6 in 2019, and 5th of 6 in 2020.6
+The number of fatalities from traffic accidents in Colorado Springs in 2022 was 82, which corresponds to 10.7 fatalities per 100,000 residents.
+That was about 10% less than the national average of 11.8.
+Among peer communities, Colorado Springs ranked 3rd of 6 in 2022.6

 Potential Steps